openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vmax-driver.rst

 .. note::

    KNOWN ISSUE:
-   Workload support was dropped in ucode 5978.
-If a VMAX All Flash array is upgraded to 5978 or greater and existing volume types leveraged workload e.g. DSS, DSS_REP, OLTP and OLTP_REP, attaching and detaching will no longer work and the volume type will be unusable.
-Refrain from upgrading to ucode 5978 or greater on an All Flash until a fix is merged.
+   Workload support was dropped in PowerMax OS 5978.
+If a VMAX All Flash array is upgraded to PowerMax OS 5978 or greater and existing volume types leveraged workload i.e. DSS, DSS_REP, OLTP and OLTP_REP, attaching and detaching will no longer work and the volume type will be unusable.
+   Refrain from upgrading to PowerMax OS 5978 or greater on an All Flash until a fix is merged.
 Please contact your Dell EMC VMAX customer support representative if in any doubt.

 System requirements and licensing
 =================================

-The Dell EMC VMAX Cinder driver supports the VMAX-3 hybrid series and VMAX All-Flash arrays.
+The Dell EMC VMAX Cinder driver supports the VMAX-3 hybrid series, VMAX All-Flash series and the PowerMax arrays.

-The array operating system software, Solutions Enabler 8.4.0.7 or later, and Unisphere for VMAX 8.4.0.15 or later are required to run Dell EMC VMAX Cinder driver.
+The array operating system software, Solutions Enabler 9.0.0.0 or later, and Unisphere for PowerMax 9.0.0.6 or later are required to run Dell EMC VMAX Cinder driver.

-You can download Solutions Enabler and Unisphere from the Dell EMC's support web site (login is required).
-See the ``Solutions Enabler 8.4.0 Installation and Configuration Guide`` and ``Unisphere for VMAX 8.4.0 Installation Guide`` at ``support.emc.com``.
+Download Solutions Enabler and Unisphere from the Dell EMC's support web site (login is required).
+See the ``Dell EMC Solutions Enabler 9.0 Installation and Configuration Guide`` and ``Dell EMC Unisphere for PowerMax Installation Guide`` at ``support.emc.com``.

 Required VMAX software suites for OpenStack
 -------------------------------------------